 Then we have Etrog by Ayala Moriel Parfums.
 Perfumer Ayala Sender fondly calls this natural perfume her "Oy de Cologne", but don't be fooled by this.
-Etrog is actually an eau de parfum, and despite the reputation of many natural perfumes, it last several for about four hours with some green and resin residue that lingers afterwards.
+Etrog is actually an eau de parfum, and despite the reputation of many natural perfumes, it last for about four hours with some green and resin residue that lingers afterwards even from a tiny sample, so a full application must be even better.
 Ayala Moriel's Etrog feels almost meditative: uplifting at first and then calming.
 Like the rare and expensive Etrog fruit itself, the perfume is almost mystical.
 It was also a labor of love as Ayala Sender tinctured the Etrogs herself from fresh organic fruit sent by her family in Israel; also the rabbi of downtown Vancouver donated his family's Etrogs for 3 consecutive years.
 The result of the effort is a balsamic aromatic perfume even more than a citrus.
 The fruitiness of Etrog is not so much fresh pulpy as it's a delicious reminder of spicy citron jam.
 The incense in the dry-down is especially beautiful.
 There's a hint of sweetness and a cool touch of early evening breeze, and it lasts for several blissful hours.

 Arquiste L'Etrog notes: Calabrese Cedrat (Citron in French), Myrtle, Date Fruit, Vetiver.